 - Report to law enforcement authorities, including the University of Wisconsin–Madison Police Department, and to be assisted by UW–Madison campus authorities in so doing.

 - Decline to report to law enforcement.

-- Request confidentiality from the alleged perpetrator/respondent.
+- Request that the campus not disclose the victim’s name to the alleged perpetrator.
 (Questions and Answers on Title IX and Sexual Violence, 2014, E–1).

 - File a complaint with the U.S. Department of Justice and/or U.S. Department of Education Office for Civil Rights.

 It is against Federal and State law and UW–Madison policy to discriminate or retaliate against a person who, in good faith, files a complaint, participates in an investigation, or who opposes discrimination.

 Rights when a victim reports to a Wisconsin law enforcement agency:

 - Victims of crime in Wisconsin who report to law enforcement are entitled to certain rights as detailed in Chapter 950 of the Wisconsin Statutes.

 - Crime victims in the state of Wisconsin have the right to apply for Crime Victim Compensation, which can help pay for unreimbursed expenses that are the result of crimes causing personal injury or death, including lost wages, counseling, medical costs, and replacement of property held as evidence.